 What it is: Microsoft's enterprise framework built on C#.
 Comparable to Spring Boot in scope.

-Best for: Windows-heavy enterprises, teams already in the Microsoft ecosystem, projects requiring tight Azure integration.
+Best for: Windows-heavy enterprises, teams already in the Microsoft ecosystem, projects asking for tight Azure integration.

 Strengths:

-- Strong typing; C# type system is sophisticated
+- Strong typing; the C# type system is well-developed

 - Deep Azure integration (first-class support for cloud)